 We often hear devout Hindus say, “Hinduism is more than just a religion; It is a way of life.”
-While members of other religions also like to say the same thing––few devoted people want to think that their religion is not a way of life––there is actually some justification for the Hindu statement.
+While members of other religions also say the same thing––few devoted people want to think their religion is not a way of life––there is actually some justification for the Hindu statement.
 We can say this because Hindu culture has never fully separated its so-called “secular side” from its religious side, something that has taken place in many other religions as a result of the secularizing influence of modernity.
 We have noted this fact in reference to astrology.
 Hinduism still includes, not only religion, but also astronomy, astrology, grammar, mathematics, law, medicine, politics, diplomacy, war, love, architecture and many other branches of knowledge.
 In this way, Hinduism is holistic.
 It is not just about theology.

 It is popular in many Western countries to hear about the ancient Chinese system of Feng Shui, which attempts to align the energies of the physical world with the life of man.
 The branch of Hindu learning that includes these ideas is called Vaastu Shastra, Hindu Architecture.
 In Sanskrit the word “vaastu” means a building or structure and so the expression “vaastu shastra” is the science of structure.
 Like Vedic astrology, vaastu is a vast and highly developed branch of learning and in this installment I can describe only the most basic principles of this subject.
 There are, of course, whole books devoted to this wonderful subject and an interested reader is encouraged to study these books, especially if one is planning to build or buy a home, commercial building or land for construction.

-Hindu Architecture addresses two kinds of buildings: religious structures––temples and shrines––and non-religious structures, civic buildings, business complexes and residential homes.
-In Hindu culture, not only is the home and family all important, but so is the actual building where the family lives.
+Hindu Architecture addresses two kinds of buildings: religious structures––temples and shrines––as well as non-religious structures, civic buildings, business complexes and residential homes.
+In Hindu culture, not only is the home and family important, but so is the actual building where the family lives.
 Consequently, how a physical building is designed and constructed is a matter of deep concern.
-Hindu traditions tell us that there are forces, some subtle and others not so subtle, some positive and some negative, around us at all times, and like the Chinese system of Feng Shui, it is in man’s interest to arrange his life to take advantage of these positive forces and avoid the effects of the negative forces.
+Hindu traditions tell us that there are forces, some subtle and others not so subtle, some positive and some negative, around us at all times, and like the Chinese system of Feng Shui, it is in man’s interest to arrange his life to take advantage of the positive forces and avoid the effects of the negative ones.
 It has been observed that through the proper orientation of a building and other techniques, the positive forces can be focused in a way that will lead to an increase in wealth, happiness, and harmony for the residents of such a building.
 Conversely, the wrong orientation of a structure and other architectural failures can cause unhappiness, disease and troubles for the inhabitants.
-The same can be said for other buildings including temples, business and civic structures.
+The same can be said for other buildings including temples, businesses and civic structures.

 Hindu architecture always begins by laying the cosmic body of God (purusha) over every building site (mandala).
-This is call the Mandala Purusha.
+This is called the Mandala Purusha.
 The accompanying diagram illustrates this and shows how this cosmic body is positioned in relation to the site.
 Notice that the head of “God” lays in the northeast corner.
 The basis behind this orientation is the principle of maximization of light that is described by the metaphor: the sun equals light, which equals knowledge, which equals consciousness and ultimately spiritual enlightenment.
 The east is the source of light and of all the points along this eastern axis the north-east point is the most important because it is the point of maximization of light.
 On June 21st of every year the sun rises in the north-east and this is the day when daylight is longest and darkness is shortest.
 There is maximization of light at this point and so the north-east corner is called God’s corner (isha-kona).
 The cosmic head, which is a symbol for enlightenment, is placed in the northeast.
 It is perhaps a little crude to mention, but notice where the cosmic anus is located.
 Ancient Hindu culture includes everything!
 This is the position reserved for the negative forces of the universe, personified as demons.
 The south-west corner, which is the exact opposite of the north-east corner is not considered an auspicious place and so when arranging a home one should avoid placing the meditation, kitchen, or financial areas in this place.

 In addition to the sun, there are, of course, many other powerful forces that affect the life of man, and so these forces have also been considered in Hindu architecture and given their respective places.
 One of the most common features of Hinduism is its tendency to personify all things and so these forces are personified as Gods and given their proper “seats” in the various directions of Hindu architecture according to how they are positioned in the macrocosm, the greater universe.
 See the accompanying diagram that illustrates the sitting places of these powerful forces.
 Agni, the god of fire, sits in the south-east corner and so this is the ideal direction for a kitchen.
 Kuvera, the god of wealth sits in the north, so this is the best place for keeping financial matters.
 In this way, knowing the places of these forces, the next illustration shows the basic arrangement of how any building should be designed to create an alignment with the forces of the universe.
 This is the basis of Hindu architecture.
 Beyond this there are, of course, a large number of details.
 Below I provide just a few details found in Vaastu Shastra along with my explanations (in italics) to help the reader get an idea of how the system of vaastu works.
 Exactly how a building is designed will vary greatly according to the site and the needs of the family in the case of a house for example.
 There is a lot of flexibility built into this system of architecture.

 *No garbage should be dumped in the north-east corner of the site or the building.
 The reason for this is obvious: the northeast corner is God’s corner.*Lawns and gardens with small plants should be grown in the northern and eastern side.
 Large trees should only be planted in the south and western sides, never in the east and north-eastern sides.
 The east is the source of spiritual power and so this energy should never be blocked or obstructed.
 Blocking the southern direction blocks death.
 In addition, planting tree in the south and west provides cooling shade against the hottest positions of the sun.*Beds should be placed so that when one sleeps the head is directed towards the south, east, or west, but never towards the north.
 A person’s body is a tiny magnet with a north and south pole.
 One’s head is the north pole.
 The universe is also a magnet (a very big magnet!) with a north and south pole.
 Polaris, the north star, is the north pole of the universe.
 Place two magnetic poles together and there is a repulsion.
 So to sleep with one’s head in the directions of the universe’s head is the same as placing two north poles together.
 There is repulsion.
 Therefore sleep will be better when the head is placed towards the south or another direction other than north.*Main doors should open to the east, north or west, but never to the south.